dimarkov/pybefit/README.md

 =================================================

-pyBefit is a Python library for model-based analysis of behavioral data. the library is in very early stage of development, hence using it is not recommended at the moment.
+pyBefit is a Python library for model-based analysis of behavioral data.
+The library is in an early stage of the development, hence using it is not recommended at the moment.

 License
 -------